Find Grad Schools

 The states with the most job growth for Industrial Safety and Health Engineer are North Dakota, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Industrial Safety and Health Engineer
+Average Industrial Safety and Health Engineers Salary

-The salary for Industrial Safety and Health Engineers ranges between about $53,170 and $142,970 a year.
+Industrial Safety and Health Engineers make between $53,170 and $142,970 a year.

 undefined